 ArrowMark Asset Management, LLC, serves as investment advisor to AMFC pursuant to a management agreement with AMFC (the "Management Agreement").
-For its services as the investment advisor, AMFC pays the Advisor a fee at the annual rate of 1.75% of total assets.
-AMFC will pay the management fee quarterly in arrears, and it will be equal to 0.4375% (1.75% annualized) of our assets at the end of such quarter, including cash and cash equivalents and assets purchased with borrowings.
+For its services as the investment advisor, AMFC pays the Advisor a fee at the annual rate of 1.75% of managed assets.
+AMFC will pay the